musi435/atlantbh_vagrant/README.md

 # atlantbh_vagrant task1

 This is short guide how to install and configure everything for the task.
+Linux Mint was used for it, it should work on both Debian and Ubuntu too.

-1. First we need to install virtualbox (if it's not already installed) and vagrant, on my pc virtualbox was already installed from repository.
-You can do that with command : sudo apt-get install virtualbox
+1. First we need to install virtualbox if it's not already installed on system and vagrant, that can be done with command: sudo apt-get install virtualbox

 Vagrant is better to download latest version from official site, but it can also be downloaded from repository.
-Here is URL from official site (Debian version) wget https://releases.hashicorp.com/vagrant/2.1.5/vagrant_2.1.5_x86_64.deb sudo dpkg -i vagrant_2.1.5_x86_64.deb
+Here is URL from official site (Debian version):

+wget https://releases.hashicorp.com/vagrant/2.1.5/vagrant_2.1.5_x86_64.deb
+sudo dpkg -i vagrant_2.1.5_x86_64.deb